Jungyoonlim/Simulation/README.md

 ## Overview
 This project integrates `Three.js` with React to create a 3D model viewer capable of loading `.obj` files, handling annotations with coordinates, dynamically updating the scene with user interactions.
 My goal eventually is build a robotics simulation engine with this project.

-In the future, it will have:
+## Planned Enhancements
- - (i) Better UI/UX + Manipulation of objects.
+1. UI/UX Improvements and Object Manipulation: Future versions will feature a more intuitive user interface and allow users to manipulate objects within the 3D scene.
- - (ii) Back-end to let you to store your annotations and save your 3D files with your annotations (that you could locally save `.obj` file).
+2. Back-end Integration: A back-end system will be developed to store annotations and save 3D files with annotations, enabling users to locally save .obj files.
- - (iii) Computer vision to automatically annotate your models.
+3. Computer Vision for Automatic Annotations: Implement computer vision algorithms to automatically detect and annotate features within the 3D models.

 ## Progress
 ### February